AqwamCreates/DataPredict/docs/HighValueProjectTutorials.md

 * Creating Reward-Maximization-Based Binary Recommendation Model

-  * Have higher monetization potential due to its ability to exploit and explore than the classification-based, but tend to be risky to use.
+  * Have higher monetization potential due to its ability to exploit and explore than the classification-based model, but tend to be risky to use.

 ## AI Players